 - Lumenier LUX V2

 ESC is an abbreviation of Electronic Speed Controller.
-The function of ESCs is to control the motor’s speed, direction and also act as a dynamic break.
-This happen by controlling the electrical power of your Brushless Motor.
+The function of ESCs is to control the motor’s speed, direction and also act as a dynamic brake.
+This happens by controlling the electrical power of your Brushless Motor.

 ESCs control the speed of your motors and enable you to control your drone.
 They communicate with your motors.
 So when you want your drone to go left, they slow down the speed of the motor on left and increase the speed of the motor on right.

 You need to consider your ESC Firmware.
-We recommend BLHeli_S or BLHeli_32 Based ESCs, because this firmware is easy to use and open source.
-Other Popular Firmware for ESCs are SimonK and KISS.
+We recommend BLHeli_S or BLHeli_32 Based ESCs because this firmware is easy to use and open source.
+Other Popular Firmwares for ESCs are SimonK and KISS.

 4 ESCs or 4in1 ESC?

-While selecting a ESCs, apart from size and weight, there are two things that you should keep in mind.
+While selecting an ESCs, apart from size and weight, there are two things that you should keep in mind.
 Continuous Current Rating and Input Voltage.
-Motor draws current from the ESC during spinning.
+The motor draws current from the ESC during spinning.

 If the input voltage of your ESCs is 2S-4S(7.4 – 14.8v), then you should choose a LiPo battery of minimum 2S and maximum 4S, any more than 4S will damage your ESC and possibly your motors.